 In my personal life I’ve been messing around a lot with hot chocolate bombs, and I’ve seen a lot of parallels with keto chocolate fat bombs.
 The difference here is that the fat bombs will be equally tasty eaten straight as if they were dropped in a glass of almond milk!
 But part of the trick with that is just buying high quality chocolate, and I don’t mean Lindt or Godiva but craft chocolate made with carefully-sourced cacao.

-- 25g/1oz. organic food-grade cocoa butter (extra coconut oil is okay, too, but cocoa butter is better)
+- 25g/1oz. organic food-grade cacao butter (extra coconut oil is okay, too, but cacao butter is better)

 - 25g/1oz. organic food-grade coconut oil